psy0rz/zfs_autobackup/README.md

 ### Performance tips

 If you have a large number of datasets its important to keep the following tips in mind.

+Also it might help to use the --buffer option to add IO buffering during the data transfer.
+This might speed up things since it smooths out sudden IO bursts that are frequent during a zfs send or recv.

 #### Some statistics